Karql/elastalert-kibana-plugin/README.md

 [ElastAlert Server Docker Images](https://hub.docker.com/r/karql/elastalert)

+⚠️ If there is no released version for Kibana you use you can try to build plugin be your own.
+In [contribution guide](CONTRIBUTING.md) there is detailed instruction how to do it.

 ## Configuration
 By default the plugin will connect to `http://localhost:3030`.
 If your ElastAlert server is running on a different host or port add/change the following options in your `config/kibana.yml` file: